Research Profile: Andy Calder

-As the Director of ‘Uniting CPE – the John Paver Centre’, Andy is a Clinical Pastoral Supervisor accredited by the Association of Supervised and Pastoral Education in Victoria (ASACPEV Inc.) This Centre places Clinical Pastoral Education (CPE) students, including any enrolled through the University of Divinity, in a range of community and clinical settings.
+As the Director of ‘Uniting CPE – the John Paver Centre’, Andy is a Clinical Pastoral Educator accredited by the Association of Supervised and Pastoral Education in Victoria (ASACPEV Inc.) This Centre places Clinical Pastoral Education (CPE) students, including any enrolled through the University of Divinity, in a range of community and clinical settings.

 In collaboration with Stirling College and Pilgrim College, Andy also teaches a subject called ‘Pastoral Care/People with Disabilities’.

 He has had previous teaching experience in the TAFE sector and in a range of workshop/conference settings.

 His recently completed PhD is titled: ‘Adults with intellectual disability and their spirituality: voices to be heard by faith communities and the disability services sector in Victoria, Australia’.
 14 people from VALiD (Victorian Advocacy League for Individuals with Disability Inc.) were interviewed.
 VALiD has adopted a policy position about spirituality’s importance which aims for similar recognition within the National Disability Insurance Scheme (NDIS).